browserstack/browserstack-gradle-plugin/README.md

 > Note: List of supported devices and be found [here](https://api.browserstack.com/app-automate/espresso/devices.json) (basic auth required).

-To run Espresso test on BrowserStack using this plugin, use the following command:
+To run an Espresso test on BrowserStack using this plugin, use the following command:

-    gradle runOnBrowserStack
+    gradle runDebugBuildOnBrowserstack

 This will execute the following: